m-jenkin/sed_export/README.md

 Code and data used for the main analysis of glacier sediment export datasets in the unpublished article: [Subglacial sediment export from an Alpine glacier](---).
 The main export datasets are archived on [Zenodo](---).

 For a quick glance, see `run.html` for the code and rendered output.
 Written in R mainly using the `tidyverse` package collection and `sf`, `terra` and `whitebox` for geospatial data.
 A `.Rproj` and a [`renv`](https://rstudio.github.io/renv/articles/renv.html) lockfile are provided for package version management.
 The code mainly generates statistical summaries and exploratory graphs, calculates a metric describing daily water-sediment hysteresis, and then performs analyses relating sediment export to snow cover.
+Shreve hydraulic potential analysis included.

 ------------------------------------------------------------------------